Business class deals to Athens lead to the birthplace of democracy.

 - The Erechtheum features the famed maidens of Caryatids who hold up the temple roof.

-Discover Ancient Lifestyles with First Class Deals to Athens and Agora
+Discover Ancient Lifestyles with Business Class Deals to Athens and Agora

 Also at the base of the Acropolis rests the ruins of one of the most important spaces in ancient Athens.
 The Agora was the center of Athenian daily life, serving as a town marketplace, gathering spot and performance space.
 It was used for religious processions, sporting competitions and military parades.
 Archaeological efforts have excavated a number of the public building that once surrounded the square, including: